 As reported by SVT Nyheter Småland, Jan Olin, the prosecutor at the national unit for environmental and work environment, confirmed: ‘The routines have at least been satisfactory.
 The accident was due to deviations from the routines and I have not been able to show that the employer knew that these deviations were made’.

 A tragic incident at Öland Zoo in Sweden on Sunday, August 28, resulted in an experienced animal handler being gored to death by a moose antelope.

 The incident occurred in a zoo facility which is part of an amusement and water park located in Farjestaden, on Oland island.

-The animal in question was an Eland, which is the world’s largest species of moose antelope.
-They are not known for being aggressive but it attacked the employee while he was escorting all the other creatures back into their enclosures for the evening.
+According to reports, the animal in question was an Eland, which is the world’s largest species of moose antelope.
+They are not known for being aggressive but this one allegedly attacked the employee while he was escorting all the other creatures back into their enclosures for the evening.

 Richard Berglund, the zoo’s manager held a press conference on the morning of Monday, August 29, in which he was said to be clearly shaken by what had happened.
 Mr Berglund revealed that he had been present and witnessed the incident, and was also the one who called the ambulance.